-- information about Examination Regulations; - a leaflet on Oxford Libraries and how to register with them; - a statement on data protection regarding personal student data, including a declaration for you to sign indicating your acceptance of that statement.
-Please contact your college's Data Protection Officer if you have not received it.
+- information about Examination Regulations;

+- information about Oxford Libraries;

+- a statement on data protection regarding personal student data, including a declaration for you to sign

+indicating your acceptance of that statement.
+Please contact your college's Data Protection Officer if you have

+not received it.